"*" indicates required fields

 Dogwood Canyon Nature Park is a prime spot for viewing its namesake tree.
 Located near Branson, the park offers guided hikes each spring to see the beautiful blooms.
 Or you can explore on your own on the park’s hiking, biking and equestrian trails.

-Several Missouri towns celebrate Missouri's treasured state tree each year.
-The Dogwood Festival in Camdenton showcases the flowering trees that grow in the woodlands surrounding the Lake of the Ozarks.
-The festival includes a parade, dog contest, golf tournament and fish fry.
+Several Missouri towns celebrate Missouri’s state tree each year.
+The Dogwood Festival in Camdenton showcases the trees that grow in the woodlands surrounding the Lake of the Ozarks.

 Written by Liz Coleman